SPollardMS/OfficeDocs-Exchange/Outlook/cached-exchange-mode.md

 When upgrading, if you do not change Cached Exchange Mode settings, the same settings are kept for Outlook 2016.

 However, by default, when Outlook 2016 is installed and Cached Exchange Mode is enabled, a new compressed version of the Outlook data file (.ost) is created.
 The earlier version of the .ost file is kept and, if it is necessary, can be opened by Outlook 2016.
 If you must keep Outlook 2016 from creating a new compressed Outlook data file (.ost), use the Group Policy template for Outlook (Outlk16.admx) to enable the **Do not create new OST file on upgrade** policy setting.

+For more information about how to configure this and other settings, see [Using Group Policy and the Office Customization Tool (OCT)](#using-group-policy-and-the-office-customization-tool-oct).

 > [!NOTE]
 > The Exchange Fast Access feature that was added to Outlook 2013 Exchange Cached Mode has been deprecated in Outlook 2016.